 Or for improving your seduction skills.

 But for relationships, it just doesn’t work nearly as well.
 If the person you settle down with feels “meh” towards you, you’ll always be fighting an uphill battle in your relationship.

-On the other hand, when you enter a relationship with someone who naturally likes you, the relationship is naturally stronger, more affectionate, more sexual, more loyal, more supportive, just plain better.
+On the other hand, when you enter a relationship with someone who naturally likes you, the relationship is naturally stronger, more affectionate, more sexual, more loyal, more supportive, and… Just plain better.